 - We cannot guarantee a nut free environment.
 We serve items with nuts and traces of nuts (both ground and tree nuts) on a regular basis.
 We do not serve these items to guests with allergies and can provide alternatives.
 We encourage parents to send supplemental desserts and snacks, as these are the two areas where there is the biggest risk of accidental ingestion.

-- We cannot provide a gluten free diet.
-We can provide gluten free alternatives; such as grilled vs. breaded chicken, but not the more cost prohibitive specialty breads, pastas, etc. We are able (requires kitchen manager approval –firstname.lastname@example.org) to prepare specialty items brought by individuals.
+- We cannot provide a separate gluten-free menu.
+We can provide gluten-free alternatives; such as grilled vs. breaded chicken, but not the more cost prohibitive specialty breads, pastas, etc. We are able (requires kitchen manager approval –firstname.lastname@example.org) to prepare specialty items brought by individuals.
 Gluten free eating is a challenge, we recognize, and we will do whatever we can to work with you to try to accommodate.

 - Beyond offering PB&J, we cannot make special accommodations for ”picky” eaters, with the exception for special needs students, e.g. autism and others.
 These guests may require unique planning and attention.